Practical 8: Fitting a Hidden Markov Model¶

 We will be working with an open access dataset from Rowland and Wenzel (2020), which is part of a study involving 125 undergraduate students from the University of Mainz in Germany.
 These students completed a 40-day ambulatory assessment six times a day, reporting on their affective experiences such as happiness, excitement, relaxation, satisfaction, anger, anxiety, depression, and sadness.
 These affective states were quantified using a visual analog slider, ranging from 0 to 100.

 Before the data collection, participants were randomly assigned to either a group receiving weekly mindfulness treatment during the study or a control group.
-We will be working with the specific dataset here.
-This datase has been cleaned and is provided by Haslbeck, Ryan, & Dablander (2023) and can be found in their OSF repository.
+We will be working with this dataset dataset.
+This dataset has been cleaned and is provided by Haslbeck, Ryan, & Dablander (2023) and can be found in their OSF repository.

-1. Load the dataset emotion_data.csv using the function pd.read_csv().
-Give the dataset the name emotion_data.
+1. Load the dataset ('emotion_data.csv') that can be found in the folder with the practicals' datasets.
+You can use the function pd.read_csv().
+Give the dataset the name 'emotion_data'.
 Then, inspect the first few rows of the data.

 The dataset contains multiple affective states recorded over time for multiple participants.
-Each row in the dataset represents a unique measurement instance To fit a hidden Markov model, we need to understand the structure of the data, including the variables and their relationships.
+Each row in the dataset represents a unique measurement instance.
+Before we fit a hidden Markov model, we need to understand the structure of the data, including the variables and their relationships.

 Ee can see the summary here: